codename776/FRQs-2025/README.md

 I think I aced few FRQs in this Exam, but some felt that I was on the edge of falling down.

-My prediction?
-I guess, overall, I am anticipating a strong score.
-Whether my prediction matches the reality to be seen, but one thing stays certain - I gave it my all, and that's what truly counts.

 The moment I walked out of the AP Computer Science A exam, I felt like I had just completed a marathon—one fueled by adrenaline, rapid problem-solving, and a few frantic last-minute cypher fixes.
 This exam wasn’t just about coding; it was a test of mental endurance and strategic thinking under pressure.
 > Exam Breakdown & Challenges